ret2jazzy/SnCrawler/README.md

 # Usage

-To look at all the available option, you just run the file with `--help`
+To look at all the available options, just run the file with `--help`

 ```
 $ python SnCrawl.py --help